mariusz-schimke/GiGraph/README.md

 ### Record nodes

 The shape of a node is determined by the *Shape* attribute.
-By default it is a circle with a label, but you may change it to any other shape accepted by the DOT visualization tool.
+By default it is an ellipse with a label, but you may change it to any other shape accepted by your DOT visualization tool.
 The standard shapes are available under the *DotNodeShape* enumeration, and two of them represent the record shape: *DotNodeShape.Record* and *DotNodeShape.RoundedRecord*.
 When you use any of these as the *Shape* attribute, you may assign a record label (*DotRecord*) to the node.

 A *DotRecord* may be composed of textual fields (*DotRecordTextField*), as well as record fields (*DotRecord*), when you want to embed a record inside a record.
 A record or a sub-record may also be flipped to change the orientation of its fields.
 By default sub-records have an orientation opposite to their parent record.
 The orientation of the root record, on the other hand, is dependent on the layout direction of the graph.